Nisha318/config-auto-revoke-sg/README.md

 - **CloudWatch Logs** record Lambda execution and outcomes.
 - **SSM Automation** retains workflow history.
 - **AWS Config Recorder** re-evaluates the resource and updates status to **COMPLIANT**.
+- **CloudTrail** is the system of record for API activity across EC2, Config, Lambda, and SSM.
+- **CloudTrail is the system of record for API activity across EC2, Config, Lambda, and SSM.
 ---

 ## NIST RMF Control Mapping